These icons of Americana are being repurposed as wall art by those that admire.

 In all my years of browsing antique and consignment shops I’ve never seen a wheel for sale.
-This ginormous “mill” (as collectors call them) is almost eleven feet in diameter and nearly 200 pounds.
+This ginormous “mill” (as collectors call them) is almost eleven feet in diameter and weights nearly 200 pounds.
 The small garden version in the foreground doesn’t compare.

 The handsome red tipped version still has its tail – decorative tails are also highly collectible.
 I located this wheel on Craigslist.
+I expect it would be necessary to remove the tail to display something this large indoors.

 My mill is finally on the wall of my new house!
 In spite of the fact that the great room was designed around it, the mill was the last item of decor to be put into place.
 It’s 8′ with a 4′ tail.
 I’ll be posting about it this week on my blog if you care to take a peek at it.
 Thanks for showing us other mill decor photos.
 There’s not many of us fanatics out there!